 We’ve managed to keep our church property fairly rustic.
 We like it that way — the land is yours to enjoy and explore; we hope you’ll find time to visit our Prayer Path and Labyrinth.
 Its entrance is at the edge of the parking lot.

-The prayer path comes to an end at an eleven-circuit circular labyrinth — a Texas vernacular reinterpretation of the well-known design at Chartres — outlined in limestone found on site.
-Our labyrinth was installed by church members during Lent and Eastertide of 2008.
+The prayer path comes to an end at an eleven-circuit circular Labyrinth — a Texas vernacular reinterpretation of the well-known design at Chartres — outlined in limestone found on site.
+Our labyrinth was designed and installed by church members during Lent and Eastertide of 2008.

 Because the path from the entrance to the center is the same path you’ll take coming back out again, it’s possible that while walking the circuits you’ll encounter another pilgrim coming toward you on the same path — no worries, just say a word of peace and step off toward the right, rejoining the path once you’ve passed.